sveggiani/Cakeless/readme.md

-# Cakeless - A very simple lessphp CakePHP plugin #
+# Cakeless - A very simple lessphp plugin for CakePHP #

 This plugin is a very simple implementation of [lessphp](http://leafo.net/lessphp/) for CakePHP 1.3.